Knitter/codices-yii/README.md

 Database and migrations:

 - Database component wiring is being completed as part of the cleanup.
-Migrations are present under `src/migrations` and use `Yiisoft\Db\Migration` (Yii 3 style).
-Migration execution tooling will be documented once finalized.
+Migrations are present under `src/migrations`.

 Testing: